UtopiaOS/.github/profile/README.md

 # Hi!
 Welcome to Utopia 🪑

-Welcome to the Utopia GitHub repository, in these repositories you will find all the source for the Utopia Source project
+Welcome to the Utopia GitHub page, in these repositories you will find all the source code for the Utopia OS project

 ## For developers